declare-lab/conv-emotion/README.md

 1. `cd ICON`

 2. Unzip the data as follows:
+    - Download the features for IEMOCAP using this [link](https://drive.google.com/file/d/1zWCN2oMdibFkOkgwMG2m02uZmSmynw8c/view?usp=sharing).
-    - `unzip ./IEMOCAP/data.zip -d ./IEMOCAP/`
+    - Unzip the folder and place it in the location: `/ICON/IEMOCAP/data/`.
+Sample command to achieve this: `unzip ./IEMOCAP/data.zip -d ./IEMOCAP/`

 ## DialogueRNN: An Attentive RNN for Emotion Detection in Conversations